+Cotswolds House Hotel & Spa.
 It’s the perfect place to visit at least once a year when there’s a chill in the air.
-Lured by the sandy coloured brick buildings, quaint villages, tranquil streets and boutique shops – Chipping Campden is the perfect escape from the daily grind.
+Lured by sandy coloured brick buildings, quaint villages, and boutique shops – Chipping Campden is the perfect escape from the daily grind.

-I was recently invited to enjoy a one night stay at Cotswold House Hotel & Spa in Chipping Campden.
-I can now say, hand on heart, that it’s one of the nicest (and more luxurious hotels reviews) I’ve ever had the pleasure of being involved with.
+In 2019, I was invited to enjoy a one night stay at Cotswold House Hotel & Spa in Chipping Campden.
+I can now say, hand on heart, that it was one of the nicest (and more luxurious hotels reviews) I’ve ever had the pleasure of doing.
 Considering there’s a whole hotel category on my blog, there is certainly a lot of competition.
 In terms of idyllic location, the Cotswold House Hotel & Spa is slap bang in the middle of the small market town, on the Upper High Street – The Square.
-Notable for its elegant terraced high street, with noses from travellers and tourists poking into every window frame, you’re surrounded by independent tearooms and antique stores, with a few small restaurants thrown in for good measure.
+Notable for its elegant terraced high street, with noses from travellers and tourists poking into every window frame, you’re surrounded by independent tearooms and antique stores with a few small restaurants thrown in for good measure.

 Gorgeous, modern styling offsets original features of wooden beams, spiral staircases and log fires inside the main lobby.
 Once inside the reception, you’re guaranteed friendly customer service, swift check ins, and if visiting in the colder months – a roaring log fire cocooned by luscious chairs and sofas.
 Unbeknown to us, our room was ready by the time we arrived at 1PM even though we were told check-in was from 3PM.
 A welcoming receptionist kindly picked up my suitcase and carried it for me.
 I didn’t realise until we were shown out of the main hotel building that we were in for a complete and utter surprise.